 When your root canal therapy has been completed, your tooth can be restored within a few weeks of completion at our office.
-Dr. Yam, Dr. Shirzadnia, or Dr. McCall will decide on what type of restoration is necessary to protect your tooth.
+Dr. Pasch, Dr. Yam, Dr. Shirzadnia and Dr. Zwiebel will decide on what type of restoration is necessary to protect your tooth.
 It is rare for endodontic patients to experience complications after routine endodontic treatment or microsurgery.
 If a problem does occur, however, we are available to respond.
 To prevent further decay, continue to practice good dental hygiene.

 How much will it cost?

 The cost associated with this procedure can vary depending on factors such as the severity of damage to the affected tooth and which tooth is affected.
 In general, endodontic treatment is much less expensive than tooth removal and replacement with an artificial tooth.